UA-ResearchComputing-HPC/hpc-documentation/docs/support_and_training/cheat_sheet/index.md

 ## Shell Basics

 ### Shortcuts
-Shortcuts can be used as standins for system locations, avoiding the need for full paths.
+Shortcuts can be used as stand-ins for system locations, avoiding the need for full paths.
 A few examples:

 |Shortcut|Description|
 |-|-|